-At Whistling Straits former world junior champion Day became the first player to finish a major 20-under par as he beat Jordan Spieth by three strokes.
+At Whistling Straits for the PGA, former world junior champion Day became the first player to finish a major 20 under par as he beat Jordan Spieth by three.

-A month earlier he had a putt to tie for The Open at St Andrews but left it inches short.
+A month earlier he had a putt that would have earned him a spot in a play-off in The Open at St Andrews, but he left it inches short.

-He was runner-up in both the Masters and US Open - only his third and fourth majors – in 2011 and two years later the Presidents Cup regular came second at the US Open again.
+Day was runner-up in both The Masters and U.S. Open in 2011 - only his third and fourth majors – and two years later the Presidents Cup player came second at the U.S. Open again.

-He took individual and team honours in the 2013 World Cup at Royal Melbourne and recorded his 11th and 12th PGA Tour wins in 2018.
+He took individual and team honours in the 2013 World Cup at Royal Melbourne and two more wins in 2018 took his PGA Tour total to 12.